 3. Saucony Triumph 19

-The Saucony Triumph ISO 5 is a trainer with lots of cushioning, making it ideal for both beginners and experienced runners going out for long runs.
-But even with all this cushioning, it’s a very light shoe that won’t weigh you down.
+The Saucony Triumph ISO 5 is a high-mileage trainer with plenty of cushioning, making it ideal for beginner and experienced runners alike.
+Even with all that cushioning, it’s a very light shoe that won’t weigh you down.

 Saucony has found an ideal balance between breathability and comfort, as there is plenty of ventilation to let your feet breathe.
 The real story is the ISOFIT lacing technology, which causes the upper to conform to the entire length of the runner’s foot and stay flexible throughout your run.
 It provides a comfortable, sock-like fit.
 The downside is there isn’t much lateral support.

 Saucony’s EVERUN foam runs the length of the sole, providing maximum cushioning.
-This responsive foam absorbs impact from concrete and other hard surfaces, and provides rebound to add bounce while running.
+This responsive foam absorbs impact from concrete and other hard surfaces, and provides rebound to add bounce to your stride.
 It also maintains its cushioning longer than traditional EVA foam.